shsui5379/PupilPath-GPA-Calculator/README.md

 # PupilPath-GPA-Calculator
-TamperMonkey script to calculate your weighted GPA from PupilPath's Transcript page
+TamperMonkey script to calculate your weighted GPA from PupilPath's Transcript page.
+Based on NYCDOE high school course codes.

 Installation instruction:
 1. Install TamperMonkey from your browser's extension store